-The devastating effects of lung cancer are never too far from S. Epatha Merkerson's heart and mind.
+The devastating effects of are never too far from S. Epatha Merkerson's heart and mind.
 Two of her closest friends died from the disease.
 And in "nothing short of a miracle," a sister beat the grim statistics -- roughly 85% die within five years -- after a scare in the 1990s.

 A former smoker, Merkerson quit a few years ago after a 23-year addiction, but her best friend, Yvette Hawkins, never had the chance.
 She was diagnosed on March 20, 1995, and by April 10 she was dead.
 "I'd never seen anyone die before, and I remember taking her clothes from the hospital and there was a cigarette in her pocket," Merkerson says.
 "It's one of the lasting images in my mind -- she never got to smoke that last cigarette."